Skip to Main Content

 If you’re ready to buy a house but you think your mortgage-percent of income breakdown could get in the way, you have options.
 To work toward a lower monthly payment, you can:

-• Get a longer mortgage term – If you pay off your loan in 30 years rather than 15, it breaks the monthly amounts into smaller sums.
+• Get a longer mortgage term – Paying off your loan in 30 years rather than 15 breaks down the monthly payments into smaller sums.

 • Work on your credit score – A better credit score means scoring a lower interest rate.
-And even a little downward movement there can go a long way toward lowering your monthly payments.
-You can use our calculator to see for yourself.
+And even a little downward movement in rates can go a long way toward lowering your monthly payments.
+You can use Bankrate’s mortgage calculator to see for yourself.

 • Save up for a bigger down payment – The more money you put down, the less you’ll need to borrow for your mortgage.
-Plus, saving up for a down payment of at least 20 percent eliminates the need for private mortgage insurance, which lenders consider as part of that monthly mortgage sum.
+Plus, saving up for a down payment of at least 20 percent gets rid of the need for private mortgage insurance, which lenders consider as part of that monthly mortgage sum.

 Other considerations for what you can afford